adamcameron/cfml24h/Chapter-2.md

 Sometimes having this "fall through" functionality is desirable, but on the whole it's something to look out for when processing is not behaving how you'd intended it to be.

-A side effect of this is that one can have one block of code executed for multiple `case`s:
+A side effect of this is that one can have one block of code executed for multiple `case` labels:

 ````cfc
 switch (colour) {